SteveBarnett/PixelUp-Perf-talk/deck.md

 ^ Mostly local sites, with some guest stars
-Like we looked at site, state, effect a moment ago "Ish" stats, tested on 3G using Chrome's Throttling Cost Benefit analysis
+Like we looked at site, state, effect a moment ago "Ish" stats, tested on 3G using WebPageTest
+Cost Benefit analysis

 ---